kalinchuk/scelbi/README.md

 The SCELBI computer accepts 16 1702 EPROMs which you can download from the [SCELBI](https://scelbi.com/software) website.
 These EPROM Intel HEX files can be programmed to 16 1702 EPROMs and inserted into the ROM board.

 I [assembled a 1702 EPROM programmer]() that Martin Eberhard designed.
-If you're interested in building this programmer, contact Martin at mfeberhard@gmail.com.
-You can also find the latest manual for it [here](literature/ME1702A Manual Complete.pdf).
+If you're interested in building this programmer, contact Martin at mfeberhard (at) gmail.com.
+You can also find the latest manual for it [here](literature/ME1702A%20Manual%20Complete.pdf).
 I used this programmer to program my 1702s with the SCELBI PROM data.

 <img width="800" alt="1702 Programmer Top" src="https://github.com/user-attachments/assets/bf3575c3-be14-403e-9389-b4d71b17d6e1"/>